aalling93/ECNN-on-SAR-data-and-Radiometry-data/README.md

 # Credits
 ---------------------
-This project is made me, Kristian Aalling Sørensen, www.linkedin.com/in/ksoerensen.
-It is made in accordance to my studies on Earth Observation.
+This project is made by me, Kristian Aalling Sørensen, www.linkedin.com/in/ksoerensen.
+It is made in accordance to my specilisation on Earth Observation.
 The project is made in collaboration with Inge Sandholt and Kenan Vilic with Henning Skriver as the formal supervisor.